Klupci

-Klupci (Клупци) is a locality of Serbia located in the municipality of Loznica, district of Mačva.
+Klupci (Клупци) is a locality of Serbia located in the municipality of Loznica, district of Mačva, not far from the Bosnian border.

 Klupci the village

-In 2002 it had a population of 7297 inhabitants, 95% of which were ethnic Serbs.
+According to the 2022 census, the village had a population of 6,609 inhabitants.
 In spite of the number of its inhabitants, Klupci is officially classified among the villages of Serbia.

 The elementary school is named after the Serbian philosopher and linguist Dositej Obradović.

+Sports

-Klupci also has a football team FK Radnički Stobex.
-They currently play in the Serbian League West (Srpska liga Zapad), a third tier in Serbia's football league.
+Klupci also has a football team Radnički, formerly called Radnički Stobex.
+They spent two seasons in the Second League of Serbia and Montenegro, the then second tier in Serbia and Montenegro's football league.